 Scrunch defines micro-influencers as people who have between 2000 and 50000 followers.

 Cooperation with micro-influencers is one of the best Instagram growth hacks!

 As they have fewer followers, their connection with the audience is stronger because they can respond to comments and messages more efficiently than a macro-influencer whose inbox is stuffed with hundreds of messages, not to mention the notifications for comments which are never to be seen probably.

-Also, it is highly probable that the micro-influencers have not yet been engaged by a large number of brands, and therefore it will not seem as if they would accept various offers for cooperation solely for the purpose of getting money.
+Also, it is highly probable that a large number of brands has not yet engaged the micro-influencers.
+Therefore it will not seem as if they would accept various offers for cooperation solely to get money.

-Many influencers get critics from their followers because their audience feels like their recommendation is no longer so important if they accept a lot of co-operation and the money is the only thing driving them.
+Many influencers get critics from their followers because their audience feels like their recommendation is no longer so vital if they accept a lot of co-operation, and the money is the only thing driving them.

 Of course, if you want to reach an even larger audience, you can hire more micro-influencers to spread the news about your business.

 Keep it in mind that you always choose influencers that have some similarities with your brand.
 It wouldn’t be so logical to call a fitness trainer to advertise carbonated drinks and sweets, right?